mosetf/mosetf/README.md

-Hi there, 👋 I'm stan
+Hi there, 👋 I'm stan, a software engineering student

-I’m looking to collaborate on anything fun 😁
+I’m looking to collaborate on node.js and flask projects

 📫 How to reach me :stanlym315@gmail.com